Talkasi/bmstu-iu7-C/lab_05_04_02/func_tests/readme.md

 - Wrong length of the product name, `at` key;
 - Wrong length of the product manufacture, `at` key;
 - Wrong product price, `at` key;
-- Wrong number of products, `at` key.
+- Wrong number of products, `at` key;
+- File is not correct.